-Project Financed Activity BC Sea (Maritime Safety, Security and Environmental Protection in the Black and Caspian Sea Regions) Funding source EC, DG NEAR Timeframe 48 months as of 01/10/22 / 3,500,000 € Planned input Actual input Expenditure 2024 875,000 € CA: 976,464.92 Experianture 2024 875,000 E PA: 732,173.32 Staff 2.5 CA 2.5 CA Performance Indicators (P ls) Target 2024 Results 2024 implementation ratio of planed activities 80% 96.42% Implementation BC Sea number of participants in learning services 70 191 customer's satisfaction for learning services 90% 97.33% customer's satisfaction for technical assistance activities including provision of EMSA tools and services 90% 96.66% Outputs 2024 Achievements 1.
+Project Financed Activity BC Sea (Maritime Safety, Security and Environmental Protection in the Black and Caspian Sea Regions) Funding source EC, DG NEAR Timeframe 48 months as of 01/10/22 / 3,500,000 € Planned input Actual input Expenditure 2024 875,000 € CA: 976,464.92 Experionare 2024 873,000 E PA: 732,173.32 Staff 2.5 CA 2.5 CA Performance Indicators (P ls) Target 2024 Results 2024 implementation ratio of planed activities 80% 96.42% number of participants in learning services 70 191 Implementation BC Sea customer's satisfaction for learning services 90% 97.33% customer's satisfaction for technical assistance activities including provision of EMSA tools and services 90% 96.66% Outputs 2024 Achievements 1.
 Support the building up of the national capacity of the beneficiary countries through learning services developed by the EMSA Academy (including common core curricula) or ad hoc trainings developed for the beneficiaries in accordance with the annual action plan endorsed by the Steering Committee of the project or following requests from the Contracting Authority. ~ 2.
-Through the implementation of the project, support will be offered to Ukraine to support the country's reconstruction as far as feasible. ~ and exercises, bilateral activ (IMS/ CleanSeaNet) develop Management for IPA and EN the national capacity through technical meetings, se ities, access to tools (i.e., RuleCheck, MaKCs and V bed by EMSA and studies (feasibility studies for Sea IP countries) in accordance with the annual action p roject or following requests from the Contracting Aut (RESI), services Traffic lan endorsed by the ~
+Through the implementation of the project, support will be offered to Ukraine to support the country's reconstruction as far as feasible. ~ 3.
+Support the building up of the national capacity through technical meetings, seminars, workshops, and exercises, bilateral activities, access to tools (i.e., RuleCheck, MaKCs and VRESI), services (IMS/ CleanSeaNet) developed by EMSA and studies (feasibility studies for Sea Traffic Management for IPA and ENP countries) in accordance with the annual action plan endorsed by the Steering Committee of the project or following requests from the Contracting Authority. ~